ECNU3D/Werewolf/README.md

 yarn install
 ```

+3. Configure your environment variables (see API Configuration section above)

-3. Start the development server:
+4. Start the development server:
 ```bash
 npm start
 # or
 yarn start
 ```

-4. Open your browser and navigate to `http://localhost:3000`
+5. Open your browser and navigate to `http://localhost:3000`

 ## How to Play